tonymullen/TonyMullen-Book/Readme.md

 * At the time I'm going through it, listing 7.22 has some remaining cruft from the previous edition in it that you should ignore.
 The `var reviewSchema` stuff at the bottom of the listing is redundant and out-of-date.
 * In section 7.5.1, the text refers to `_doAddReview` as being found in the `locations.js` file.
 It is actually in the `reviews.js` file.
+* The necessary ID tag for jQuery browser validation described in section 7.5.3 is not present in the author's code online and it's not shown how to put it into the view.
+To make this work add the `#addReview` tag to the form element in your Pug view like this: form#addReview(action="", method="post", role="form")

 **Ch 7 Things to change**